Westminster Canterbury Foundation Programs

 Donors make it possible to:

 - Offer unique trial fitness programs that test resident interest and results and shape future opportunities.

 - Allow staff to advance their knowledge and receive certifications that allow them to provide our residents with improved service.

 - Improve memory and strengthen concentration through fun computerized games.
 Dakim® Brain Fitness touch screens are placed throughout campus.

 - Provide a comprehensive Fall Prevention program that includes educational classes and weeks of targeted strength training.
 This innovative program produces measurable results.

 Dementia diseases are on the rise.
 This reality spurs Westminster Canterbury Richmond toward finding ways to help current and future residents, caregivers and families deal with the impending wave.
 Throughout our three distinct levels of memory care living, we employ caring nursing and recreational staff who are experts in their field.
 Studies and experience show that frequent, regularly scheduled therapy programs for people with dementia unlock memories.
-Because of generous donors who truly understand the impact and believe in caring, evidence-based intervention, we are able to offer:
+Because of generous donors who truly understand the impact and believe in compassionate, evidence-based intervention, we are able to offer: